Choosing a Linux Music Player

 I also looked at Abraca, Esperanza and Promoe.
 Abraca was basically dead on arrival (sorting library, search bar, creating playlists didn’t work), Esperanza couldn’t read ID tags with Cyrillic letters but was otherwise alright.
 Promoe was a Winamp styled interface and also couldn’t display non-ASCII tags.
 There are others GUIs available but XMMS2 is a console player.
 The GUIs I tried are second thoughts to make the XMMS backend palatable for GUI people.

 Both the front and backend services were completely stable while I had 5 heads to the server open simultaneously (2 for Esperanza, apparently), messing with settings and changing tracks.
 I expected some stuttering or errors, maybe even a crash but all was buttery smooth.
 Then again, I’m not on Quantal anymore.

 The first thing Xnoise does on startup is ask if you want to import your music.
 You can import multiple locations so you don’t need all your media in one folder.
 Not many other players can handle more than one import directory so another tip of the hat to Xnoise.

 Xnoise is set to download song lyrics by default but it only does so if you click on the lyrics tab.
 With the lyric downloading option disabled, the tab is gone and Xnoise makes no internet connections.

+Alright cats and kittens, that’s all I’ve got.
+I’m now officially tired of all my music but I’ve spared nothing in the name of discovery.
 My conclusion?
 I’ll keep Audacious, Banshee and Rhythmbox installed and see which I prefer over the next few weeks.
-Maybe I’ll hang on to Quod Libet too...and Clementine...or Beatbox when it’s released.
+Maybe I’ll hang on to Quod Libet too...and Clementine...or BeatBox.
 I dunno.
 First world problems + too much choice = meh, I’ll go make a sammich.